Pacific Northwest Trail

 We're going cookless:

-- Breakfast: 2 poptarts, 2 protein bars - 750 calories.
+- Breakfast: 2 poptarts, 2 granola bars - 750 calories.
 I'm rarely hungry before starting my morning hike.

 - Snacks: Austin crackers, peanut M&Ms, trail mix, sunflower kernels - 900 calories

-- Dinner: protein powder after hiking and tuna or salmon on tortillas, Nutty Bar for dessert - 600 calories.
+- Dinner: protein powder after hiking and tuna on tortillas, Nutty Bar for dessert - 600 calories.

 - Drink: just water. lots and lots of water.